CodeDNA Annotation Standard · v0.9 · MIT

 4 out of 5 models improve with CodeDNA.
 The benefit is strongest on tasks requiring cross-module navigation — exactly where AI agents struggle most.

-🔬 Methodology: 5 SWE-bench Django tasks × 5 models (Gemini 2.5 Flash, Gemini 2.5 Pro, GPT-5.3 Codex, GPT-4o, DeepSeek-V3).
-Identical system prompt, same 3 tools (read_file, list_files, grep), max 15 turns.
-Metric: F1 over ground-truth files from patch.
+🔬 Methodology: SWE-bench Django tasks × 3 models (Gemini 2.5 Flash ✓, DeepSeek Chat 10 tasks ✓, Gemini 2.5 Pro ✓).
+3–5 runs/task at T=0.1.
+Identical system prompt, same 3 tools (read_file, list_files, grep), max 30 turns.
+Metric: File Localization F1 (ground-truth files from patch).
+Statistical test: Wilcoxon signed-rank (one-tailed).
+6 DeepSeek tasks independently replicated by @fabioscialanga.
 Script: benchmark_agent/swebench/run_agent_multi.py.

 Comparison